 Mulch adds beauty, dimension, and depth to your landscape.
-By adding colours and texture, it can turn the bare areas of your yard into beautiful accents.
+Adding colours and texture can turn the bare areas of your yard into beautiful accents.
 By adding mulch, you can increase your curb appeal.

 Much gives a clear definition of grass and garden beds.
-It gives a uniform, maintained look and adds definition between your lawn and garden beds.
+It provides a uniform, maintains the look and adds definition between your lawn and garden beds.

-Some people say mulch is like the canvas, and the flowers are art.
+Some say mulch is like canvas, and the flowers are art.
 Your mulch creates a clean, crisp, uniform area where you can showcase your plants.